gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### 1 Model

-There are *eight* phases for validating the kinematics data in a model.
+There are *eight* phases for validating the kinematics data in a model, and different parts of libsdformat handle differing sets of stages, returning an error code if errors are found during parsing:

+- `sdf::readFile` and `sdf::readString` APIs perform parsing Stage 1
+- `sdf::Root::Load` performs most parsing stages, but skips some of the more expensive checks
-In libsdformat, the `sdf::readFile` and `sdf::readString` API's perform parsing stage 1, `ign sdf --check` performs all parsing stages, and `sdf::Root::Load` performs most parsing stages.
+- `ign sdf --check` performs all parsing stages, including more expensive checks
-Each API returns an error code if errors are found during parsing.

 1.  **XML parsing and schema validation:**
     Parse model file from XML into a tree data structure,